Piano Sonata No. 29 (Beethoven): I. Allegro

 The first movement in B♭-major, marked Allegro, opens with a series of fortissimo B♭-major chords, which form much of the basis of the first subject.
 After the first subject is spun out for a while, the opening set of fortissimo chords are stated again, this time followed by a similar rhythm on the unexpected chord of D major.
 This ushers in the more lyrical second subject in the submediant (that is, a minor third below the tonic), G major.
 A third and final musical subject follows, which exemplifies the fundamental opposition of B♭ and Bn in this movement through its chromatic alterations of the third scale degree.
 The exposition ends with a largely stepwise figure in the treble clef in a high register, while the left hand moves in an octave-outlining accompaniment in eighth notes.

 The development section opens with a statement of this final figure, except with alterations from the major subdominant to the minor, which fluidly modulates to a fugue in E♭ major.
 The fugato ends with a section featuring non-fugal imitation between registers, eventually resounding in repeated D-major chords.
 The final section of the development begins with a chromatic alteration of D♮ to D♯.
 The music progresses to the alien key of B major, in which the third and first subjects of the exposition are played.
 The retransition is brought about by a sequence of rising intervals that get progressively higher, until the first theme is stated again in the home key of B♭, signalling the beginning of the recapitulation.

-There is debate whether A♯ or A should be played in measures 224-26, which is at the end of the development.
+There is debate whether A♯ or A♮ should be played in measures 224–26, at the end of the development section.

 In keeping with Beethoven's exploration of the potentials of sonata form, the recapitulation avoids a full harmonic return to B♭ major until long after the return to the first theme.
 The coda repetitively cites motives from the opening statement over a shimmering pedal point and disappears into pianississimo until two fortissimo B♭ major chords conclude the movement.